 The county library system was founded in 1956 by a resolution of the Bucks County Commissioners.
 The library is governed by a seven-member board appointed by the County Commissioners.
 As a designated Pennsylvania public library district, Bucks County Free Library shares a public catalog with 11 additional public libraries in Bucks County.
 These libraries are independently governed and managed by their own boards and directors.
 Their contact information is on our Locations page.

 Chief Executive Officer

-Appointed by the Bucks County Commissioners, the 7-member Bucks County Free Library Board oversees and governs the Bucks County Free Library system of seven branches in Bensalem, Doylestown, Langhorne, Levittown, Perkasie, Quakertown, and Yardley-Makefield.
-In addition, the Board oversees and governs the larger Pennsylvania library district of Bucks County public libraries, which includes 11 additional locations.
+Appointed by the Bucks County Commissioners, the seven-member Bucks County Free Library Board oversees and governs the Bucks County Free Library’s branches in Bensalem, Doylestown, Langhorne, Levittown, Perkasie, Quakertown, and Yardley-Makefield.

 District member libraries are independently governed and managed by their own local boards.
 Their contact information is on our Locations page.

 Library board members serve without remuneration and are responsible for making sure libraries provide the highest possible service levels to Bucks County residents.
 Residents who would like to be considered for board appointments may submit letters of interest and resumes by regular mail to the Bucks County Commissioners, 55 East Court Street, Doylestown PA, 18901.

 Community members who would like to contact the Board may e-mail email@example.com or send regular mail to 150 South Pine Street, Doylestown PA, 18901.